hrosicka/SimpleServer/README.md

 # SimpleServer

 A simple HTTP server written in Go. 🚀
 Perfect for beginners who want to learn the basics of web servers and Go programming!
+**Let’s make your browser say “Hello” like never before!** 👋

 ---

-## Features
+## 🧠 Features
 - Serves HTTP requests
 - Easy to understand
 - Minimal dependencies

 ---

-## Requirements
+## 🛠️ Requirements

 - [Go 1.18+](https://go.dev/dl/) installed on your system
 - Internet connection (for cloning the repository)